CLOSED FOR THE SEASON • Information may be outdated. Add this

 ABOUT THE FESTIVAL

-Over $20,000 in cash, prizes, and services will be presented to this year’s winning screenwriters and finalists!
+Over $20,000 in prizes and services will be presented to this year’s winning screenwriters and finalists!
 Generous support from our partners and sponsors also make possible the invaluable opportunity for our top winners to meet with industry literary agents and producers.

 The World Series of Screenwriting is thrilled to share your unsurpassed commitment toward getting your talent recognized and your stories heard.
 A competition for aspiring writers, the World Series of Screenwriting Contest offers a launching pad for your professional screenwriting career.